InitWare/Neo-InitWare/README.md

 interfaces are mostly similar to those of Node.JS.
 A WebWorkers-like API provides for out-of-process modules to run.

-#### Reference Monitor (REFMON)
+### Reference Monitor (REFMON)

-This verifies that requests originating outwith the Neo-InitWare scheduler service hold a right to query a particular object.
-All connections to the Neo-InitWare over the management interface are associated with a set of rights, e.g. to start or stop a particular object, to query any object's status, or to shut down the service manager.
+This verifies that requests originating outwith the InitKit scheduler service hold a right to query a particular object.
+All connections to the InitKit over the management interface are associated with a set of rights, e.g. to start or stop a particular object, to query any object's status, or to shut down the service manager.
 Any request made over the management interface must be authorised by the Reference Monitor before the action can be carried out.

-#### Schedulable Object Graph (OBJGRAPH)
+### Schedulable Object Graph (OBJGRAPH)

 All objects in the system are maintained in an object graph.
 This graph maintains a description of each object sufficient for the other core services to